xtrinch/moka7-live/README.md

 **PLC connection status**

 Boolean indicating whether a PLC is connected or not can be found in PLC class' public variable `connected`.

+## Logging

+All logging with various priorities inside the library is done with slf4j.
+Meaning, you need a logger binding (for example slf4j-simple) to see logs.